JuliaLang/julia/CONTRIBUTING.md

 The Julia community uses [GitHub issues](https://github.com/JuliaLang/julia/issues) to track and discuss problems, feature requests, and pull requests (PR).

-Issues and pull requests should have self explanatory titles such that they can be understood from the list of PRs and Issues. i.e. `Add {feature}` and `Fix {bug}` are good, `Fix #12345.
+Issues and pull requests should have self-explanatory titles so that they can be understood from the list of PRs and Issues, i.e., `Add {feature}` and `Fix {bug}` are good; `Fix #12345.
 Corrects the bug.` is bad.

-You can make pull requests for incomplete features to get code review.
-The convention is to open these a draft PRs and prefix the pull request title with "WIP:" for Work In Progress, or "RFC:" for Request for Comments when work is completed and ready for merging.
+You can make pull requests for incomplete features to get the code reviewed.
+The convention is to open a draft PR and prefix the pull request title with "WIP:" for Work In Progress, or "RFC:" for Request for Comments when work is completed and ready for merging.
 This will prevent accidental merging of work that is in progress.

 Note: These instructions are for adding to or improving functionality in the base library.
-Before getting started, it can be helpful to discuss the proposed changes or additions on the [Julia Discourse forum](https://discourse.julialang.org) or in a GitHub issue---it's possible your proposed change belongs in a package rather than the core language.
+Before getting started, it can be helpful to discuss the proposed changes or additions on the [Julia Discourse Forum](https://discourse.julialang.org) or in a GitHub issue.
+It's possible your proposed change belongs in a package rather than the core language.
 Also, keep in mind that changing stuff in the base can potentially break a lot of things.
 Finally, because of the time required to build Julia, note that it's usually faster to develop your code in stand-alone files, get it working, and then migrate it into the base libraries.

 Add new code to Julia's base libraries as follows (this is the "basic" approach; see a more efficient approach in the next section):

  1. Edit the appropriate file in the `base/` directory, or add new files if necessary.
 Create tests for your functionality and add them to files in the `test/` directory.
-If you're editing C or Scheme code, most likely it lives in `src/` or one of its subdirectories, although some aspects of Julia's REPL initialization live in `cli/`.
+If you're editing C or Scheme code, it is most likely present in `src/` or one of its subdirectories, although some aspects of Julia's REPL initialization is present in `cli/`.

- 2. Add any new files to `sysimg.jl` in order to build them into the Julia system image.
+ 2. Add new file(s) to `sysimg.jl` to build them into the Julia system image.

- 3. Add any necessary export symbols in `exports.jl`.
+ 3. Add necessary export symbols in `exports.jl`.

  4. Include your tests in `test/Makefile` and `test/choosetests.jl`.